cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/applications.rst

 interfaces and are referenced by passing an object, in addition to being assigned a unique name.

-Names used for streams and datasets need to be unique across the CDAP instance, while names used for programs and services need to be unique only to the application.
+Names used for streams and datasets need to be unique across the CDAP namespace, while names used for programs and services need to be unique only to the application.

 .. rubric:: A Typical CDAP Application